yinmayoo185/SportsJumpMotion/README.md

 # SportsJumpMotion

-Dataset for the CVPR Workshop CVSports 2025 – contains information about the dataset files and structure
+Dataset for the CVPR CVSports 2025 Workshop – contains detailed information about the dataset files and structure.

-# CVSports Dataset for CVPR CVSports Workshop

-This repository provides an overview and documentation for the **CVSports Dataset** released as part of the CVPR CVSports Workshop.
-The dataset itself is hosted on OneDrive.

 ## Overview

-The CVSports Dataset contains [brief description, e.g., videos, images, annotations, etc.] collected for analyzing sports events in computer vision research.
-It is designed to support various tasks such as [object detection, tracking, activity recognition, etc.].
+The **SportsJumpMotion** dataset is designed for analyzing jump events in sports.
+It includes comprehensive data to support various computer vision tasks in sports analytics, such as:

+- **Player Detection and Tracking:**
+  Tracklets of cropped bounding boxes extracted from original video frames.
+- **Event Analysis:**
+  Detailed annotations of jump events and jersey number information at the tracklet level.
+- **Binary Segmentation:**
+  Binary segmentation masks provided as `.png` files at original frame resolution.
+- **Spatial Analysis:**
+  Original video frames and optional homography `.npy` files for advanced geometric transformations.
+- **Jersey Number Legibility:**
+  JSON files that indicate jersey number visibility on a frame-by-frame basis.

 ## Dataset Structure

-The dataset is organized as follows:
+The dataset is organized into the following directories:

 - **`data/`**:
   Contains the raw data files (e.g., video clips, images).